-This hearing proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession, a Monetary Order for unpaid rent, an Order to retain the security deposit in partial satisfaction of the claim, and to recover the cost of the filing fee from the Tenants for this application.
+This hearing proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession, a Monetary Order for unpaid rent, an Order to retain the security and pet deposits in partial satisfaction of the claim, and to recover the cost of the filing fee from the Tenants for this application.

-The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 19, 2010 the Landlord served the male Tenant with the Notice of Direct Request Proceeding, personally at the rental unit at 2:00 p.m.
-The proof of service document states that the female Tenant was served the Notice of Direct Request Proceeding via registered mail on January 20, 2010.
-Canada Post receipt numbers were submitted in the Landlord's evidence.
-The female Tenant is deemed to have received the hearing documents on January 25, 2010, five days after they were mailed in accordance with section 90 of the Act.
-Based on the written submissions of the Landlord, I find that each Tenant has been served with the Dispute Resolution Direct Request Proceeding documents.
+The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 21, 2010 the Landlord served each Tenant with the Notice of Direct Request Proceeding, via registered mail.
+Canada Post receipts were provided in the Landlord's evidence.
+The Tenants are deemed to have received the hearing packages on January 26, 2010, five days after they were mailed, in accordance with section 90 of the Act.
+Based on the written submissions of the Landlord, I find that the Tenants have been served with the Dispute Resolution Direct Request Proceeding documents.